 Tests used to diagnose diabetes insipidus include:

-Treatment with the drug hydrochlorothiazide (Microzide) may improve your symptoms.
-Although hydrochlorothiazide is a type of drug that usually increases urine output (diuretic), it can reduce urine output for some people with nephrogenic diabetes insipidus.
+Treatment with hydrochlorothiazide (Microzide) may ease your symptoms.
+Although hydrochlorothiazide is a diuretic — a type of medicine that causes the body to make more urine — it can lower urine output for some people with nephrogenic diabetes insipidus.

 Lifestyle and home remedies